isomerpages/pa-corp/Resource/news/_posts/2022-07-13-post-Community Study Areas in Over 270 CCs and RCs.md

 **Description**:

-Update (as of May 2021): Please note that these study areas are temporarily unavailable due to Safe Management Measures.
-We apologise for any inconvenience caused.
+Update (as of 21 Oct 2022): Please note that the listing of study corners available has been updated in the link below.